Tony Kaye (director): American History X

+Later career

 Kaye's second feature, a documentary called Lake of Fire, was about the abortion debate in the United States.
 It opened in Toronto in September 2006.
-The movie was shortlisted for the Academy Award for Best Documentary Feature (though it did not win a nomination), and was nominated for Best Documentary Film at the Independent Spirit Awards, the Chicago Film Critics Association Awards, and the Satellite Awards.
+The movie was shortlisted for the Academy Award for Best Documentary Feature (though it did not earn a nomination), and was nominated for Best Documentary Film at the Independent Spirit Awards, the Chicago Film Critics Association Awards, and the Satellite Awards.
 Lake of Fire took Kaye 18 years to make.

 Kaye's third feature film was a crime drama titled Black Water Transit starring Laurence Fishburne, Karl Urban, Evan Ross, Brittany Snow, and Stephen Dorff.
 The film was shot in New Orleans during the summer of 2007.
-A rough cut was reportedly screened at the 2009 Cannes Film Festival but the film was never released to cinemas.
-As of 2017 the film is considered unfinished due to the production company's bankruptcy and the ensuing litigation.
+A rough cut was screened at the 2009 Cannes Film Festival but the film was never released to cinemas.
+As of 2017 the film is unfinished due to the production company's bankruptcy and the ensuing litigation.

 Kaye's fourth feature film, Detachment (2011), starring Adrien Brody, as well as featuring Kaye's daughter Betty, is a drama about teachers.
 It centers on Brody as a struggling substitute teacher in a failing New York public school.
 It premiered in April 2011 at the Tribeca Film Festival.
 The film screened and won awards at the following film festivals: Deauville American Film Festival, Woodstock film festival (Honorary Maverick Award for Kaye) Valenciennes International Festival of Action and Adventure Films in France, Tokyo International Film Festival, São Paulo International Film Festival, and Ramdam Film Festival in Tournai, Belgium.

-Kaye announced in early 2016 that he was set to direct Joe Vinciguerra's screenplay titled Stranger Than the Wheel, starring Shia LaBeouf, and in 2018 he was reported to have signed on to direct Honorable Men, a crime drama written by Gary DeVore.
+In early 2016 Kaye was set to direct Joe Vinciguerra's screenplay titled Stranger Than the Wheel, starring Shia LaBeouf, and in 2018 he was to direct Honorable Men, a crime drama written by Gary DeVore.
 However, neither project has since come to fruition.
 Since 2020, he has announced several new projects in development: African History Y starring Djimon Hounsou; Civil, a drama set amid the civil rights movement; and Tremendum, a partially animated film inspired by conversations Kaye had with Marlon Brando.

-He is also set to direct dark comedy film The Trainer written by Vito Schnabel and Jeff Solomon.
+In 2022, it was announced he would direct the dark comedy film The Trainer written by Vito Schnabel and Jeff Solomon.
+The film premiered at the 2024 Rome Film Festival.

 Personal life

-Kaye has been married twice.
-His first wife was a Romanian woman named Eugenia Volosinovici.
-They have two daughters.
-His second wife is Chinese-American artist Yan Lin Kaye.
+Kaye's wife is Chinese-American artist Yan Lin Kaye.
 They have two daughters: Shanghai and Eema Emet Kaye.

-Kaye enjoys singing, songwriting and playing guitar.
-He is frequently found at various open mic nights around London, most notably Redrock Jam at Dublin Castle, Camden and Ant Henson's Open Mic London in Clerkenwell.